bry-tam/acm-policy-per-cluster-example/README.md

 The output on the ACM hub will have each cluster in their own `ClusterSet` and all the policies for that cluster in a common `policies-MANAGEDCLUSTER` namespace.

+For an indepth view and explanation of the kustomize output, view the [kustomize-flow.md](docs/kustomize-flow.md)

 ### Directory Structure
 Each cluster is represented with a directory in the `clusters` root directory.
 The cluster specific details is in a "cluster" subdirectory, this is done to satisfy kustomize circular references.
 The "cluster" subdirectory is referenced from every policy kustomize path, this is done to update `Placements`, `ClusterSets`, `ManagedClusterSetBinding` are all created specific for this cluster.